 “The performance is there, set-up is roughly where we need to be.
 There’s a little on Daniel’s car a little bit more, he would like something a little bit different which is just tuning.
-It’s nose a case of having to redefine anything at all.”
+It’s not a case of having to redefine anything at all.”

 Formula E races have more often than not been defined by hooking up a good weekend.
 Hitting the ground running in practice and nailing the set-up is sometimes more important than the capabilities of the powertrain, which has become less of a factor in races as designs begin to converge.